danielabar/meblog/src/markdown/rails-slack-app-part4-action-modal-submission.md

 end
 ```

-Then update `config.ru` file in the root of the Rails app to load the action handlers in the `bot` directory.
+Update `config.ru` file in the root of the Rails app to load the action handlers in the `bot` directory.
 This will ensure the the Slack bot code is loaded when Rails starts:

 ```ruby
 # This file is used by Rack-based servers to start the application.